MartinStokroos/FFTA/README.md

 ![DFT-loops](figures/dft-loop.png  "DFT-loops")

 In FFTA, the trigonometric functions and the phase stepping is replaced for a Direct Digital Synthesis wave generator, using a look-up table[5], which is ultra fast on a micro-controller.
 Sketch *dft2*, with the 32-bit phase accumulator, has the highest frequency resolution and is more accurate when transforming larger input vectors.
 There is no internal overflow check on numbers.
-Some comments on the data range are mentioned in the source files.
-The recommended input data types for each example, are given in the table below under *Sketches*.
+The recommended input data type for each example, are given in the table below under *Sketches*.

 # Sketches
 Study Sketches | Remarks